 The Bottom Line

-If you’re considering investing in a certain company, be sure you research their such capital.
-While lower capital could mean its a riskier investment. higher capital could signify solvency and a smarter investment.
+If you’re considering investing in a certain company, be sure you research such capital.
+While lower capital could mean it’s a riskier investment. higher capital could signify solvency and a smarter investment.

 - If you’re looking to invest and a company’s working capital still doesn’t look quite right to you, consider consulting a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Discerning a good investment from a bad one often requires more measures than a company’s capital.
 If you’re just getting started as an investor, SmartAsset’s investment guide can help you determine your risk threshold and find investments that fit your portfolio.